Competitive rates

 These accolades highlight our firm's strong reputation, deep legal expertise, and consistent results in representing clients across complex contested wills and estate litigation matters.

-We recognise that each will dispute presents distinct emotional and practical challenges, particularly where family relationships and financial worries are involved.
+We understand that each will dispute carries unique emotional and practical burdens, particularly around family relationships and financial circumstances.
 So, if you believe that a will may be invalid due to certain concerns, you need clear advice before disputing or even challenging a will.
-At Armstrong Legal, we deal with these cases with empathy and respect.
+At Armstrong Legal, we treat these situations with sensitivity and respect.
 Our contested wills lawyers specialise in reviewing the specific facts of each case, including questions about the deceased person's ability to make decisions, possible pressure from others or even signs of fraud.
-Alongside outlining your rights and the legal process in your state, we explain how those rules vary across jurisdictions in Australia.
+To add, we explain your rights and the legal process in your state and show how these laws differ across Australian jurisdictions.
 Whether you're contesting, challenging or defending a will, we provide considered details so you can make informed decisions about your next move.
-With experienced lawyers across the country, including those who understand diverse cultures and languages other than English, we help you approach a will dispute with clarity and confidence from the outset.
-Our team responds quickly, recognising that strict time limits can apply to your matter.
-So, when you're looking up "Testamentary Capacity Act", "Make Will For Person Without Capacity Qld" or "Make Will For Person Without Capacity Vic", you can trust that our legal support stays clear and practical.
+Our experienced lawyers across the country, including those versed in diverse cultures and languages other than English, help you approach a will dispute from the outset with clarity and confidence.
+Our team responds promptly, mindful that strict time limits could apply to your matter.
+So, when you're looking up "Testamentary Capacity Act", "Make Will For Person Without Capacity Sa" or "Testamentary Capacity Sa", you can trust that our legal support stays clear and practical.

 To get started with Armstrong Legal, reach out to us to speak with a contested wills lawyer about your situation.
-Beyond your connection to the deceased, your lawyer will enquire about the will's terms and the cause of the dispute.
-This first discussion helps the team understand whether you want to contest a will, challenge a will or defend a will against a claim.
-For example, where you intend to challenge a will, the team can assess concerns about capacity, undue pressure, fraud or compliance with the proper legal process.
-Alternatively, where you need to defend a will, your lawyer can help you mount a response to the claim and safeguard the estate's interests.
-At Armstrong Legal, we understand that upfront legal fees can place extra pressure on people during estate disputes, making you hesitant to ask about "How Long Have You Got To Contest A Will" or "How Much Time Do You Have To Contest A Will".
+In addition to your relationship with the deceased, your lawyer will also ask about the terms of the will and the reason for the dispute.
+In the initial discussion, the team will seek to understand whether your aim is to contest, challenge or defend a will against a claim.
+As an example, if you want to challenge a will, the team can examine issues such as lack of capacity, pressure, fraud or failures in complying with the legal process.
+In contrast, if you must defend a will, your lawyer can assist in responding to the claim and protecting the estate's interests.
+At Armstrong Legal, we understand that upfront legal fees can place extra pressure on people during estate disputes, making you hesitant to ask about "Contested Will Lawyers" or "Estate Litigation Lawyer Near Me".
 In select family provision matters, we may provide "No Win No Fee" options, assessing eligibility per case.
-Pay-at-End arrangements may also be an option in particular estate litigation matters, depending on your personal circumstances and entitlement to the estate.
-If you have enquiries about topics related to "family provision attorney sa" or "inheritance dispute lawyers", contact us and set an appointment with a lawyer today.
+In some estate litigation matters, Pay-at-End arrangements may also be offered, subject to your circumstances and your entitlement to a portion of the estate.
+If you have enquiries about topics related to "contest will lawyer" or "how do you contest a will", contact us and set an appointment with a lawyer today.

 Disclaimer: No win no fee eligibility is assessed on a case by case basis